 What is Quadball?

 Originally known as "quidditch", quadball was invented in 2005 in the United States and taking direct influence from J.K.
-Rowling's iconic series, the sport had runaway success and quadball quickly grew across the country and expanded throughout the rest of the world.
+Rowling's series, the sport had runaway success and quadball quickly grew across the country and expanded throughout the rest of the world.

 Quadball is a fast-paced, mixed-gender, full-contact sport that is played in communities and universities by hundreds of players throughout the United Kingdom and the rest of the world.
-Seven players on each team compete to outscore their opponents by scoring the quaffle through the one of the opposition hoops, defending their own hoops with tackles and bludgers, and catching the snitch to win the game.
+Seven players on each team compete to outscore their opponents by scoring the quaffle through the one of the opposition hoops, defending their own hoops with tackles and bludgers, and catching the flag to win the game.

 Clubs compete against each other in teams of 21, with rotating squads of seven a side on pitch at any one time: